oVirt/vdsm/README.md

 ### Travis CI for storage patches

-oVirt's Jenkins CI is the integrated method for testing Vdsm patches, however for storage related patches we have to cover also 4k tests which are not covered currently by Jenkins CI.
+oVirt's Jenkins CI is the integrated method for testing VDSM patches, however for storage related patches we have to cover also 4k tests which are not covered currently by Jenkins CI.
 This can be achieved in a fast way manually and independently from gerrit by invoking Travis CI on your